mo-sangha/book/chapters/1.typ

 == Coming to the Decisive Conclusion
 /////////////////////////////////////////////////////////////////////////////////

-You have recognized the nature of mind and are ready to move to phase 2.
+You have recognized the nature of mind and are ready to move to phase two.

 You are comfortable enough in your recognition to begin familiarizing with the nature of mind, departing from conditioned reality.